-Provincial Attestation Letter application process
+Provincial Attestation Letter request process

 IMPORTANT: Admitted students need to activate their MUN login/email.
 Once activated, students should access their @mun email account through my.mun.ca.
 Emails about the Provincial Attestation Letter (PAL) process will be sent to @mun email accounts.